A Practical Travel Guide to Coron, Palawan

 Coron Palawan Hotels

 There are many places to stay in town from cheap backpacker’s hostels (Coron Backpackers Guesthouse, Patrik & Tezz Guesthouse) to 4 star hotels (Corto del Mar Hotel) with pools.
 It’s on the outlying islands where you’ll find the 5 star resorts with beaches and amenities you’d expect from a high price tag.
 I like using a multi-search website like HotelsCombined to book and compare prices.
 It saves you a lot of time and a little money.
 I usually also check with Tripadvisor for their reviews.
+Franky, sometimes it’s easier to book through a third party website then to deal directly with a hotel especially the smaller places.

 Good Value, Location & Friendly Staff